SigmatoDev/selfpayout/README.md

 # Selfcheckout Monorepo

 Milestone 1 scaffolding for the Selfcheckout SaaS platform.
-The workspace is structured as a pnpm monorepo hosting the core API, the super admin control panel, and the retailer-facing responsive web POS.
+The workspace is structured as an npm monorepo hosting the core API, the super admin control panel, and the retailer-facing responsive web POS.

 ## Apps

-- `apps/api` – TypeScript Express API with Prisma (PostgreSQL) and Razorpay integration points.
+- `api` – TypeScript Express API with Prisma (PostgreSQL) and Razorpay integration points.
-- `apps/super-admin` – Next.js 14 app router UI for onboarding, subscriptions, and KYC dashboards.
+- `super-admin` – Next.js 14 app router UI for onboarding, subscriptions, and KYC dashboards.
-- `apps/retailer-web` – Mobile-first Next.js app for billing, inventory, and customer ledgers.
+- `retailer-web` – Mobile-first Next.js app for billing, inventory, and customer ledgers.
+- `user-web` – Customer-facing Next.js self-checkout experience.
 - `retailer-mobile` – Flutter workspace app mirroring the retailer web experience on iOS/Android.

 Shared utilities and configuration live under `packages/`.